Welcome to Dayton Ombudsman

 The Ombudsman Office investigates complaints about government agencies and services for residents of Montgomery County.
 We also have a wealth of knowledge about government programs which can assist our neighbors.
 The Long-Term Care Ombudsman program investigates complaints about the care provided in nursing homes, adult care facilities, group homes, and in-home care services.
 We welcome your questions, inquiries and complaints!

 The Ombudsman Column

-The Ombudsman Column, a production of the Joint Office of Citizens’ Complaints, summarizes selected problems that citizens have had with government services, schools and nursing homes in the Dayton area.
-Contact the Ombudsman by writing to the Beerman Building, 11 W. Monument Avenue, Suite 606, Dayton 45402, or telephone (937) 223-4613, or send email to email@example.com
+THE OMBUDSMAN column, a production of the Joint Office of Citizens’ Complaints, summarizes selected problems that citizens have had with government and social services, utilities, schools and nursing homes in the Dayton area.
+Contact the Ombudsman by writing to 11 W. Monument Ave., Suite 606, Dayton 45402, or call 937-223-4613, or send email to email@example.com